Personal finance -

 4. Enjoy life

-While it's important to be prudent with your bonus, you shouldn’t be afraid to enjoy the fruits of your labour.
+While it is important to be prudent with your bonus, you should not be afraid to enjoy your bonus.
 Consider spending it on:

-- Personal Indulgences: Whether it's art, a luxury item, a course to learn new skills, or a home renovation, treating yourself can be a rewarding way to use your bonus.
+• Personal indulgences: Whether it is art, a luxury item, a course to learn new skills, or a home renovation, treating yourself can be a rewarding way to use your bonus.

 5. Gifting and estate planning